davinnev/othellobomb/README.md

 Rules:
 1. Players are allowed to determine the board size from 6x6 to 10x10 and must be an even number.
 The board shape is a square.
 2. Aside from board size, players are also able to determine the number of bombs.
 There are 3 types of bomb:
       a.
-The Evil Bomb: Once a player decides to put the disk on the square containing this bomb, the bomb will clear out all disks located in the same column and row (e.g. if an evil bomb is located in (0, 4), all the disks on the first row and fifth column will be wiped out).
+Bomb 1/The Evil Bomb: Once a player decides to put the disk on the square containing this bomb, the bomb will clear out all disks located in the same column and row (e.g. if an evil bomb is located in (0, 4), all the disks on the first row and fifth column will be wiped out).
       b.
-The Silly Bomb: Once a player decides to put the disk on the square containing this bomb, the bomb will reverse the disk color, applicable to all
-         the disks that have been placed on the board.
+Bomb 2/The Silly Bomb: Once a player decides to put the disk on the square containing this bomb, the bomb will reverse the disk color, applicable to all the disks that have been placed on the board.
       c.
-The Nice Bomb: Once a player decides to put the disk on the square containing this bomb, the player is allowed to make another move.
+Bomb 3/The Nice Bomb: Once a player decides to put the disk on the square containing this bomb, the player is allowed to make another move.
 	       The bombs will be placed randomly and the number of three types of bomb might not be equal in a single round.
 The players are not allowed to know the bombs’ location.
 3. The game will begin by putting 4 disks in the middle of the board (2 white on top left and bottom right, 2 black on top right and bottom left).